 - Completely dead, no fan spin, no voltages anywhere obvious.. blown fuse

-- Can see a fuse, will invetigate deeper into power rails.
+- Can see a fuse, I will investigate deeper into power rails.

-- There is a boadview / schematic for this card, which is very helpful.
+- There is a boardview / schematic for this card, which is very helpful.

 |Test / Checks||Result||Notes|

 |1.
 Visual Inspection Eye / Magnifying Glass||OK||Very clean, nice board to look at.|

 |3.
 Check for shorts on 12v PCI, 12v PCI-E, 3.3v||12v Short!||There is a blown fuse on the 12v rail.
 There is a short behind it.|

 |4b.
 Resistance VMem (~60Ω)||55Ω|

 |4c.
 Resistance 3.3v Rail (~960Ω+)||3.2KΩ|